 Here are a few old advertisements for:

-- A Chandler automobile ad, stating the specs of the vehicle: “Weighs 2985 pounds completely equipped.
+- A second Chandler Motors advertisement – they were incorporated in 1913 and bought out in 1929.
+This ad appears to be from the early 20s and isn’t dated.ting the specs of the vehicle: “Weighs 2985 pounds completely equipped.
 Average 16 miles or more per gallon of gasoline, 700 miles per gallon of oil, 7000 miles per set of tires.
 Speed, 3 to 55 miles per hour on high gear.
 Five and seven passenger bodies.”

 - A second Chandler Motors advertisement – they were incorporated in 1913 and bought out in 1929.
 This ad appears to be from the early 20s and isn’t dated.